-We structure our executive compensation to avoid the possibility of excessive compensation in any given year, including through: (i) the Compensation Committee's ability to exercise negative discretion in determining cash incentive compensation, (ii) setting what we believe to be reasonable, but achievable, performance targets for both cash incentive compensation and stock-based awards, and (iii) setting target levels for cash incentive compensation that are generally based on the prior year's levels and generally not paying cash incentive compensation in excess of these targets.
+We structure our executive compensation to avoid the possibility of excessive compensation in any given year, including through: (i) the Compensation Committee's ability to exercise negative discretion in determining cash incentive compensation, (ii) setting what we believe to be reasonable, but achievable, performance targets for both cash incentive compensation and stock-based awards, and (iii) setting target levels for cash incentive compensation in excess of these targets.
 The result has been that the cash compensation paid to our Named Executive Officers has not fluctuated significantly during the past five years.
 We believe this structure provides ample motivation for our executive officers to maximize their performance and focus on the long-term success of the Company, while deterring unreasonable risk taking with an eye toward short-term results.